farismagsi00-max/Faris-Magsi/README.md

-This app is my assignment for Mobile Application Development subject.
-I created it using Expo CLI and React Native.
-I used VS Code to write the code.
+This app is my assignment for the Mobile Application Development course.
+I built it using Expo CLI and React Native, and wrote all the code in VS Code.
+Features

-- Shows a list of exercises
+Displays a list of exercises

-- When clicking an exercise, it shows details like picture and description
+Tapping an exercise opens a detailed view with an image and description

-- User can add new exercise using a form
+Allows users to add new exercises through a form

+How to Run the Project

-1. Install Node.js and Expo CLI
+Install Node.js and Expo CLI

-2. Download or clone this project
+Download or clone the project

-3. Run: npm install
+Run npm install

-4. Then run: npx expo start
+Start the app using: npx expo start

-Submitted by: Sadaqat
+Submitted by: Faris Magsi